ManyaSahai/Quiz-Game/README.md

 5.Continue: Continue answering questions until you've completed the quiz.
 Once you've answered all the questions, the quiz will end, and your final score will be displayed.

-6.Restart: If you want to play again, you can restart the app and go through the steps again.

-Enjoy playing the "Language Mastery Quiz" and improving your English-to-Spanish translation skills!